Tahrif: Origin

 The first the corruption of the Biblical text was elaborated more extensively by ibn Hazm in the 11th century, who popularized the concept of tahrif al-nass, 'corruption of the text'.
 Ibn Hazm rejected claims of Mosaic authorship and posited that Ezra was the author of the Torah.
 He systematically organised the arguments against the authenticity of the Biblical text in the Hebrew Bible and the New Testament of his book: chronological and geographical inaccuracies and contradictions, theological impossibilities (anthropomorphic expressions, stories of fornication and whoredom, and the attributing of sins to prophets), as well as lack of reliable transmission (tawatur) of the text.

 Ibn Hazm explains how the falsification of the Torah could have taken place while only one copy of the Torah existed, kept by the Aaronic priesthood of the Temple in Jerusalem.
 Ibn Hazm's arguments had a major impact on Muslim literature and scholars, and the themes that he raised concerning tahrif and other polemical ideas were modified slightly by some later authors.
 The Twelver Shia scholar ibn Babawayh narrated a debate between Ali al-Rida and the catholicos where Ali al-Rida, the 8th Imam of the Twelvers, claimed that the existing Gospels were created and changed after the original Gospel was lost.

-Tahrif has also been advocated by Quranists such as Rashad Khalifa, who believed that previous revelations of God, such as the Bible, contained contradictions due to human interference.
+The concept of tahrif has also been advocated by Quranists such as Rashad Khalifa, Edip Yuksel, and Ahmed Subhy Mansour, who believed that previous revelations of God, such as the Tawrat and the Bible, contained contradictions due to human interference.
+They believed that the beliefs and practices of Islam should be based on the Qur'an alone.